 Your body is programmed so that even in the absence of food, you can still muster the energy to slay that woolly mammoth (or at least flee to the hills!).

-This is where refeeding is so crucial after fasting.
-If done right, you may even be able to increase muscle mass, as many athletes have discovered, especially if incorporating intermittent dry fasting into your daily routine.
+If done right, you may even be able to significantly increase muscle mass, as many athletes have discovered, especially if incorporating intermittent dry fasting into your daily routine.

 For more on the nitty-gritty science of muscle burning and fasting, read this article by Dr. Jason Fung, the Diet Doctor.
 Dr. Jason professes that he’s never had a muscle loss patient in his 5 years of treating patients for obesity and diabetes.